MicrosoftDocs/machine-learning-server-docs/microsoft-r/install-rclient-windows.md

 #Install Microsoft R Client on Windows

-When you install R Client, you get the same enhanced R packages and connectivity tools that are provided in R Server.
+Microsoft R Client is a free tool to enable data scientists to connect to and explore production data as well as create models and algorithms using ScaleR APIs.
+When you install R Client, you get the same enhanced R packages and connectivity tools that are provided in Microsoft R Server.
+And while R Client can be used on its own, you can benefit from the hybrid memory, disk scalability, performance and speed when you push the compute context to a Microsoft R Server instance.

-This document assumes you have access to the Microsoft R Client installer, which is available either through your Volume Licensing agreement or an MSDN subscription.
+R client is optimized to work with all Microsoft R Server versions.
+For a comparison of R Client and R Server, see the [Microsoft R Getting Started Guide](microsoft-r-getting-started.md)

 >Currently, Microsoft R Client is available only on Windows.